SNICScienceCloud/technical-training/model-serving/README.md

 1. What problems Task-2 deployment strategy solves compared to the strategy adopted in Task-1?

 2. What are the outstanding issues that the deployment strategy of Task-2 cannot not address?
+What are the possible solutions to address those outstanding issues?

 3. What is the difference between horizontal and vertical scalability?
 The strategy discussed in Task-2, is it horizontal or vertical scalability?